- Fan Zone

 In addition to his team’s on-the-field success, Sinicki’s program has had notable achievement in the classroom and community.

-Additionally, 17 players have been chosen to the America East Baseball All-Academic Team in the last seven years and 12 have been inducted into the National College Athlete Honor Society.
+Additionally, 21 players have been chosen to the America East Baseball All-Academic Team in the last eight years and 13 have been inducted into the National College Athlete Honor Society.

 When devastating flooding hit the Binghamton region in fall 2011, BU baseball players stepped up and assisted community members whose homes and property had been damaged.
-The program also gives back to local Little Leagues with labor and camps and clinics throughout the year.
+The program also gives back to local Little Leagues and schoolchildren with camps, clinics and volunteer work throughout the year.

 Sinicki began his collegiate playing career as a freshman all-conference pitcher at Binghamton in 1985.
 One year later, he was named to the All-Region III team while pitching at nearby Broome Community College, where he was tabbed by the Pittsburgh Pirates in the Major League Baseball amateur draft.